Measure Employee Engagement: Overview

 #4.
 Productivity Metrics

 When people are engaged, they tend to work more efficiently and produce better results.
-You can look at output per employee, project completion timelines, or sales numbers to see if engagement shows up in actual performance.
+You can look at output per employee, project completion timelines, or sales numbers to see whether engagement translates into actual performance.

 #5.
 Absenteeism Rate

-Frequent absences might be a sign that something is off.
+Frequent absences may indicate an issue.
 Maybe employees feel disconnected, stressed, or unmotivated.
-You can understand how present and involved your team is by comparing the number of missed workdays to the total possible days worked.
+You can gauge how present and engaged your team is by comparing the number of missed workdays to the total number of possible days worked.

 #6.
 Internal Promotion Rate